 If you’re a particularly heavy sweater, workout in a hot environment, or are prone to dehydration, you may particularly benefit from the additional electrolytes.

-This supplement provides you with 24g of protein boosted with BCAAs to maximise your recovery from a hard workout.
+This supplement provides you with 24g of protein boosted with BCAAs and a dash of vitamins to maximise your recovery from a hard workout.

 - Contains high-quality protein (whey isolate)